g0dux/CHATCYBER-BETA-/README.md

 python app.py
 ```

-The Flask server will start at [http://0.0.0.0:5000/](http://0.0.0.0:5000/).
-Open your browser, navigate to the URL, and interact with Cyber Assistant v4.0.
+The Flask server will be available at [http://0.0.0.0:5000/](http://0.0.0.0:5000/).
+Open your browser, navigate to the URL, and begin interacting with Cyber Assistant v4.0.

 ---

-## Operation Modes 🎮
+## Operation Modes

-Cyber Assistant v4.0 offers three primary modes:

-### Chat Mode 💬
+### Chat Mode

 - **Description:**
-  Engage in natural, interactive conversation with the AI assistant.
+  Engage in a natural, conversational interaction with the AI assistant.

 - **Configuration:**
-  - Choose your preferred language and response style.
+  - Select language and response style.
-  - Adjust the AI's temperature and response speed to balance creativity and performance.
+  - Adjust the AI’s temperature and response speed (fast vs. detailed).

 ---

-### Investigation Mode 🔍
+### Investigation Mode

 - **Description:**
-  Conduct online investigations based on target queries.
+  Conduct online investigations based on a target query.

 - **Configuration:**
-  - Define the number of websites to search.
+  - Set the number of websites to search.
-  - Specify a focus for the investigation (e.g., phishing, malware).
+  - Specify an investigation focus (e.g., phishing, malware).
   - Enable options to include news or leaked data.
-  - Choose between "Detailed" (more comprehensive but slower) and "Fast" (quicker with fewer details) response modes.
+  - Choose between “Detailed” (more comprehensive, slower) or “Fast” (quicker, fewer details).

 - **Output:**
-  Generates a report with forensic analysis, relevant links, and actionable insights.
+  Generates a report with forensic analysis, links, and actionable insights.

 ---

-### Metadata Mode 🖼️
+### Metadata Mode

 - **Description:**
   Extract and display image metadata from a provided URL.

 - **Features:**
   - Retrieve complete EXIF data.
-  - Automatically convert GPS coordinates to a clickable Google Maps link.
+  - Automatically convert GPS coordinates into a clickable Google Maps link.

 ---

 ## Flask Interface

-The Flask interface is the classic web interface powered by Flask.
-It handles HTTP requests and renders pages using server-side templates.
-Key aspects include:
+The Flask interface is a classic server-rendered web interface.
+Key highlights include:

 - **Endpoints:**
   Multiple endpoints handle chat, investigation, metadata extraction, email analysis, and more.

 - **Performance Monitoring:**
-  Integrated with Prometheus for tracking metrics.
+  Prometheus integration tracks request counts and latencies.

 - **Customization:**
-  Uses HTML, CSS, and JavaScript for a responsive design with a configuration modal to adjust appearance settings.
+  Uses HTML, CSS, and JavaScript for responsive design, plus a config modal to adjust appearance.

 ---

 ## Gradio Interface

-The Gradio interface provides an interactive, modern user interface that runs alongside Flask.
-Key features include:
+The Gradio interface offers a modern, interactive UI:

 - **Real-Time Interaction:**
-  Users receive immediate feedback as they interact with the assistant.
+  Users receive instant feedback as they chat or investigate.

 - **Intuitive Controls:**
-  Sliders and radio buttons allow users to configure parameters such as temperature, response speed, and more.
+  Sliders and radio buttons allow quick adjustments of parameters like temperature and speed.

 - **Seamless Integration:**
-  The Gradio interface mirrors the functionalities available in the Flask interface, providing a user-friendly experience for both chat and investigation modes.
+  Mirrors Flask functionalities, ensuring consistency between both interfaces.

 ---

-## Advanced Forensic Analysis 🕵️‍♂️
+## Advanced Forensic Analysis

-The advanced forensic analysis module extracts critical forensic data from the results, including:
+This module extracts critical forensic data from investigation results, such as:

 - **IP Addresses:** IPv4 and IPv6
 - **Contact Information:** Emails and phone numbers
-- **URLs, MAC Addresses, and Hashes:** MD5, SHA1, and SHA256
+- **URLs, MAC Addresses, and Hashes:** MD5, SHA1, SHA256
-- **Vulnerability IDs:** Such as CVE identifiers
+- **Vulnerability IDs:** e.g., CVE identifiers

-This module aids in identifying patterns and gathering digital evidence for cybersecurity investigations.
+These insights aid in identifying patterns and collecting digital evidence for cybersecurity investigations.

 ---

-## Running on Google Colab ☁️
+## Running on Google Colab

-Cyber Assistant v4.0 is designed to run seamlessly on Google Colab.
-Follow these steps to launch the project in Colab:
+Cyber Assistant v4.0 can also run on Google Colab.
+Follow these steps:

-1. **Open a New Notebook in Google Colab.**
+1. **Open a New Notebook** in Google Colab.

-2. **Clone the Repository and Install Dependencies:**
+2. **Clone the Repository & Install Dependencies:**

-   Paste and run the following cell:

    ```python
    %cd /content